singhanushka90/MovieRecommenderSystem/README.md

 <h2>🧠 Overview</h2>
 <p>
-<b>MovieMate-AI</b> is an intelligent movie recommendation system that suggests similar movies based on user preferences.
+<b>MovieMate-AI</b> is an intelligent movie recommendation that suggests similar movies based on user preferences.
 It uses content-based filtering techniques to recommend movies with similar genres, keywords, and features.
 </p>